All Products

 Solution

-• Execute the DROP or TRUNCATE statement to delete tables and release storage.
-The DELETE statement cannot be used to release storage.
+• Use DROP TABLE or TRUNCATE TABLE to delete tables and release storage.
+The DELETE statement does not release storage.

-• After data files are deleted, a period of time is required to release the storage capacity of your cluster.
+• After data files are deleted, the cluster takes some time to release the freed storage capacity.

-2. On the SQL Console page, run the following command to view the file size of the database and check whether historical data or unnecessary data can be deleted.
+2. On the SQL Console page, run the following query to list data files by size and identify historical or unnecessary data that can be deleted:

 SELECT file_name, concat(TOTAL_EXTENTS,'M') as 'FIle_size' FROM INFORMATION_SCHEMA.FILES order by TOTAL_EXTENTS DESC